mozilla/treeherder/docs/common_tasks.rst

      > ./manage.py run_sql -s <sql-statement>
      > ./manage.py run_sql -f <path-to-sql-file>

-By default, this will run the sql against the `jobs` database for each project.
-If you want to run against the object store or only against a specific datasource, you can do that with that `--datasources` and `--data-type` options.
+This will run the sql against the database of every project.
+If you want to run against a specific project, you can do that with the `--datasources` option.
 Run `./manage.py run_sql --help` for more details.

 Running multiple Vagrant VMs
 ----------------------------